The Glass Studio Assistantship Program

 - Up to five images of their work, or a link to their online portfolio

 - List of three references with contact information

-Previously accepted Assistants may reapply and, if selected, work up to three sessions.
+Previously accepted Assistants may reapply for additional terms, and, if selected, work up to two sessions.
 After the year term is complete, they officially graduate from the program and cannot continue to volunteer at the Chrysler Museum Glass Studio.